aistabci/abci-docs/en/docs/mpi.md

+!!! info
+    MPI is no longer available due to the end of service of Compute Nodes.

 # MPI

-!!! note
-    Due to the Compute Node service outage on October 31, 2024, MPI is no longer available.

 The following MPIs can be used with the ABCI system.